 Today, the Rights Respecting council met with the rest of our school councils to discuss how we can make links between our different councils and Bible stories.

 As well as this, each council chose an Article from the UN Charter on the Rights of a Child that they thought matched with their area of the school council.

-Cheadle Catholic Junior School is committed to placing the UN Convention on the Rights of the Child at the heart our ethos.
+Cheadle Catholic Junior School is a Bronze awarded UNICEF Rights Respecting School.
+We place the UN Convention on the Rights of the Child at the heart our ethos.

 A rights-respecting school not only teaches about children's rights but also models rights and respect in all its relationships: between teachers / adults and pupils, between adults and between pupils.

 The 'Rights Respecting School Award' (RRSA) helps our children grow into thoughtful, respectful and responsible young members of the school and wider community.
 By learning about their rights, our children also learn about the importance of respecting the rights of others.

 The Award is based on the key principles of equality, respect, dignity, participation and non-discrimination and putting these at the heart of our ethos and culture will enhance relationships, wellbeing and enable all children to flourish - developing their talents and abilities to their full potential.
 It will also raise children’s awareness of local and global issues in relation to human rights.

 The school council will play a pivotal role in placing the UN convention for the Rights of the Child at the centre of all we do at school - they will form the Rights Respecting School 'steering group'.
 Have a look at the different versions of the UN convention on the Rights of the Child below.